outreach-csit/falling-ball-public/README.md

 If you're using VS Code, you can hover over the function name to see what inputs it takes.
 Or you can search online—typing something like “pygame draw circle” into your browser will often give you clear documentation and examples.
 You can also use the interactive Python shell to explore help functions if you're comfortable doing so.

+### Step 2: Move the ball higher up

+Time to do implement some of _our_ changes!

+In this step, you are to:

+1. Change the background of the simulation to whatever color you prefer. 🖌️ Most obvious colors will be accepted, but there are many more Pygame knows about [here](https://www.pygame.org/docs/ref/color_list.html).
+2. Put the ball higher up in the screen.
+You can do that by changing the variable that holds the `y` coordinate of the ball. 😉 Put the ball up in the screen so that it has "space" to fall, but is all visible. _What number would you use?_Remember that `(0, 0)` is not the middle of the screen, but the top-left corner.

+Go ahead and set the initial simulation step as you wish! 🖐️

 ## Contributors